Costa Rica travel guide

 Where to Stay

 For your first night, I highly recommend Hotel Grano de Oro ($150-250/night).
-This elegant boutique hotel offers a beautiful, tranquil escape in the heart of the city, perfect for unwinding after a long journey.
-Its central location also makes it easy to access Barrio Escalante and other city attractions.
+This charming boutique hotel offers a beautiful, tranquil escape in the heart of the city, perfect for unwinding after your journey.
+Its colonial architecture and lush gardens provide a luxurious yet authentic Costa Rican experience.

 Leif's Tip